Battery and Computer Monitor Removal

 monitors in a landfill for institutions such as Virginia Tech.

-Virginia Tech's Environmental, Health and Safety Services will pick up and properly recycle your nonworking computer monitors and spent batteries.
+spent batteries.
 There is no cost to your department for this service.
 Just complete the form linked below.
-The expected pick-up date of the monitors or batteries should be within one to two weeks of submitting the form.
+The expected pick-up date of the

 Battery and Broken/Nonworking Monitor pickup request form